Passeriformes / Turdidae / Turdus

 Distribution & Habitat

-Breeds across temperate Eurasia, North Africa, Canary Islands, and South Asia.
+Breeds in temperate Eurasia, North Africa, the Canary Islands, and South Asia.
 Introduced to Australia and New Zealand.
 Southern and western populations are sedentary; northern birds migrate south to northern Africa and tropical Asia.
-Urban males are more likely to overwinter than rural males.
-Favours deciduous woodland with dense undergrowth; gardens support highest breeding density (up to 7.3 pairs per hectare).
-Occurs up to 1,000 m in Europe and 2,300 m in North Africa.
+Urban males often overwinter in cooler climes.
+Occurs at elevations up to 1,000 m in Europe, 2,300 m in North Africa, and higher in the Himalayas.
+Prefers deciduous trees with dense undergrowth, gardens, parks, and hedgerows.

 Behavior & Ecology